-For retirement allowances with respect to service subject to a modified Classic formula, 25% of the retirement allowance will automaticallybe continued to certain statutory beneficiaries upon the death of the retiree, without a reduction in the retiree's allowance.
-For retirement allowances with respect to service subject to a PEPRA formula or a full or supplemental Classic formula, 50% of the retirement allowance will automaticallybe continued to certain statutory beneficiaries upon the death of the retiree, without a reduction in the retiree's allowance, will automaticallybe continued to certain statutory beneficiaries upon the death of the retiree, without a reduction in the retiree's allowance.
+For retirement allowances with respect to service subject to a modified Classic formula, 25% of the retirement allowance will automatically be continued to certain statutory beneficiaries upon the death of the retiree, without a reduction in the retiree's allowance.
+For retirement allowances with respect to service subject to a PEPRA formula or a full or supplemental Classic formula, 50% of the retirement allowance will automatically be continued to certain statutory beneficiaries upon the death of the retiree, without a reduction in the retiree's allowance.
 This additional benefit is referred to as post-retirement survivor allowance (PRSA) or simply as survivor continuance.

-In other words, 25% or 50% of the allowance, the continuance portion, is paid to the retiree for as long as he or she is alive, and that same amount is continued to the retiree's spouse (or if no eligible spouse, to unmarried child(ren) until they attain ag e 18; or, if no eligible child(ren), to a qualifying dependent parent) for the rest of their lifetime.
+In other words, 25% or 50% of the allowance, the continuance portion, is paid to the retiree for as long as he or she is alive, and that same amount is continued to the retiree's spouse (or if no eligible spouse, to unmarried child(ren) until they attain age 18; or, if no eligible child(ren), to a qualifying dependent parent) for the rest of their lifetime.
 This benefit will not be discontinued in the event the spouse remarries.

 The remaining 75% or 50% of the retirement allowance, which maybe referred to as the option portion of the benefit, is paid to the retiree as an annuity for as long as he or she is alive.
 Or, the retiree may choose to provide for some of this option portion to be paid to any designated beneficiary after the retiree's death.
-Benefit options applicable to the option portion are the same as those offered with the standard form.
+Benefit options applicable to the option portion are the sam e as those offered with the standard form.
 The reduction is calculated in the same manner but is applied only to the option portion.